-Inpatient therapy, also known as residential treatment, patients are required to stay at an overnight facility that will provide them full-time medical and emotional support.
+In inpatient therapy, also known as residential treatment, patients are required to stay at an overnight facility that will provide them with full-time medical and emotional support.
 An inpatient program runs anywhere between 28 days and 6 months.

 Meanwhile, 12-step recovery programs, such as Sex Addicts Anonymous, consist of regular meetings and support groups designed to provide people in recovery with an additional support system.
 These programs acknowledge a person’s powerlessness over their addiction.